Guano: Composition and properties

 The guanay cormorant has historically been the most important producer of guano.

 Seabird guano

 Seabird guano is the fecal excrement from marine birds and has an organic matter content greater than 40%, and is a source of nitrogen (N) and available phosphate (P_{2}O_{5}).
-Unlike most mammals, birds do not excrete urea, but uric acid, so that the amount of nitrogen per volume is much higher than in other animal excrement.

-Seabird guano contains plant nutrients including nitrogen, phosphorus, calcium and potassium.

 Bat guano

 Insectivorous bats, such as this Mexican free-tailed bat, have historically been the most important producers of bat guano.

 Bat guano is partially decomposed bat excrement and has an organic matter content greater than 40%; it is a source of nitrogen, and may contain up to 6% available phosphate (P_{2}O_{5}).